Exchange traded funds taxation: déjà vu all over again

 Selling units and an investor’s ACB

 When an investor sells units in either an MFT or an ETF, the ACB is needed to determine the capital gain or loss on the sale.
-The items that impact an investor’s ACB in an MFT and ETF are:
+The items that affect an investor’s ACB in an MFT and ETF are:

-- purchases and redemptions — Purchases increase the ACB and redemptions reduce the ACB.
+- purchases and redemptions—Purchases increase the ACB and redemptions reduce the ACB.
 An investor’s ACB is based on the average cost of units held.

 - reinvested distributions – Increase the ACB to avoid double taxation of the reinvested income upon sale.